themepaste/shipping-manager/readme.txt

 ✅ [Support](https://themepaste.com/contact-us)

 ### 💡 Why Choose a Shipping Manager?
-Shipping Manager is the perfect WooCommerce shipping solution for any big or small-sized eCommerce business.
+Shipping Manager is the perfect WooCommerce Advanced Shipping solution for any big or small-sized eCommerce business.
 It manages complex logistics with features that are easy to configure and implement on your WooCommerce store.
 Enjoy complete control over shipping fees, boxes, and delivery options without any coding.
-Deliver better, smarter, and faster to enhance customer experience with this feature-rich plugin.
+Deliver better, smarter, and faster to enhance customer experience with this feature-rich Shipping Manager for WooCommerce.

 ### 🌟 Overview of Shipping Manager